 - 1. Prior to assembly, this mass (D060358) can be processed as CLASS B, as it will be swapped with a glass mass. - 2.
-Assemble all masses as per their assembly drawings.
-Assemble each mass with the addable masses such that each has the appropriate weight.
+Assemble each mass with the addable masses such that each has the appropriate weight as per the drawing.
+Best practice is to obtain the weight of the actual glass optic test mass which will be used in the suspension when it later becomes a monolithic assembly.
+Assemble the metal dummy test mass to the matching weight to within 10g.
+If this weight is unknown assemble the mass such that it weighs 39,660g (average of known PUM weights as of April 2013).
 Install a flat, parallel mirror such as PS-PM-2037-C from CVI on the front surface.

 Note: See D0902075 for the drawing.
-See E0900316 QUAD Drawing Tree Dummy Pen Mass for BOM.
+See E0900316 QUAD Drawing Tree Dummy Pen Mass for BOM which although out of date may provide some guidance.
+Note that the D0902075 drawing needs updating to include the D1300233 wire clamp assembly that accepts a wire loop from Pen to UIM.